nutanix/kubeflow-manifests/website/content/en/docs/install-kubeflow.md

    ```

 ## Setup a LoadBalancer (Optional)
-  If you already have a load balancer set up for your Karbon cluster, you can skip this step.
+  If you already have a load balancer set up for your NKE cluster, you can skip this step.
 If you do not wish to
   expose the kubeflow dashboard to an external load balancer IP, you can also skip this step.
-  If not, you can install the [MetalLB](https://metallb.universe.tf/) load balancer manifests on your Karbon cluster.
+  If not, you can install the [MetalLB](https://metallb.universe.tf/) load balancer manifests on your NKE cluster.
   ```
   $ kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.10.2/manifests/namespace.yaml
   $ kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.10.2/manifests/metallb.yaml